michaellimair/indome-form/README.md

 Form made for the InDome 2022: Roof Rave Party event.
 Made with Next.js, Tailwind CSS, Flowbite React, and Mongoose.
 Deployed in Google Cloud Run with a MongoDB Cloud database and Google Cloud Storage for object storage.

+Secrets for deployment are stored locally in `.env` (copy from `.env.example`), but Google Cloud Secret Manager is used to manage environment variables being used in Google Cloud Run.

 ## How to use

 ```